mantidproject/mantid/docs/source/algorithms/DiscusMultipleScatteringCorrection-v1.rst

    J_n = \frac{1}{N}\sum \frac{1-e^{-\mu_T l_1^{\ max}}}{\sigma_T} \prod\limits_{i=1}^{n-1}[2 \sigma_s(k) \frac{(1-e^{-\mu_T l_{i+1}^{max}})}{\sigma_T}] e^{-\mu_T l_{out}} S(Q_n) \frac{\sigma_s}{4 \pi}

+The importance sampling has also been implemented for inelastic instruments by flatting out the 2D :math:`S(Q, \omega)` profile into a 1D array.
+A 1D coordinate is created which is the actual Q value added onto the maximum Q from the preceding :math:`\omega` row: :math:`Q'(Q,\omega_i) = Q + Q_{max}(\omega_{i-1})`
+With this approach there is no interpolation performed between different :math:`\omega` values.
+It's not clear whether the importance sampling is useful for inelastic calculations since the area where the multiple scattering correction tends to be largest relative to the signal is away from the peak in :math:`S(Q, \omega)`.

 Outputs
 #######

 The algorithm outputs a workspace group containing the following workspaces:

-- Several workspaces called Scatter_n where n is the number of scattering events considered.
-Each workspace contains "per detector" weights as a function of wavelength for a specific number of scattering events.
+- Several workspaces called ``Scatter_n`` where n is the number of scattering events considered.
+Each workspace contains "per detector" weights as a function of momentum or energy transfer for a specific number of scattering events.
 The number of scattering events ranges between 1 and the number specified in the NumberOfScatterings parameter
-- A workspace called Scatter_1_NoAbsorb is also created for a scenario where neutrons are scattered once, absorption is assumed to be zero and re-scattering after the simulated scattering event is assumed to be zero.
+- A workspace called ``Scatter_1_NoAbsorb`` is also created for a scenario where neutrons are scattered once, absorption is assumed to be zero and re-scattering after the simulated scattering event is assumed to be zero.
 This is the quantity :math:`J_{1}^{*}` described in the Discus manual
-- A workspace called Scatter_2_n_Summed which is the sum of the Scatter_n workspaces for n > 1
+- A workspace called ``Scatter_2_n_Summed`` which is the sum of the ``Scatter_n`` workspaces for n > 1

 The output can be applied to a workspace containing a real sample measurement in one of two ways: